-The university distributes a notice of the availability of this Annual Security Report by October 1 of each year to current students and employees via email with a link to the report.
+The University distributes a notice of the availability of this Annual Security Report and Fire Safety Report by Oct.
+1 of each year to every member of the University community.
+The Annual Fire Safety Report may be accessed on the Consumer Information page of the Grand Canyon University internet site at gcu.edu/academics/academic-policies.php - h-consumer-information.
 Anyone, including prospective students and employees, may obtain a paper copy of this report by visiting the Public Safety Department in the Grove Garage Building 80 on main campus.
-A digital copy of this report may be requested any time via email at clerycompliance@gcu.edu.
-Distribution of the Annual Fire Safety report is conducted in the same manner.